ahf/peculium_core/doc/README.md

 ### <a name="Quirks">Quirks</a> ###

-Like most other software, Peculium isn't just a walk.
 This secion will keep you updated on various quirks that you should take into account when using Peculium.

 #### <a name="Use_NTP">Use NTP</a> ####